sivanich9/GUI-Based-Multiplayer-Battleship-Online-Game/README.md

 External Packages Used:
 This requires a package named “Pygame” which sets up the outer look as well as the logic of the game.
 To make it online, i.e. to set up a server and a few clients, we include a few additional packages named “Socket”, “Thread” and “Random module”.
-We need to use another package named “Pickle” which is used share dataamong server and clients in form of objects rather than as a string.
+We need to use another package named “Pickle” which is used share data among server and clients in form of objects rather than as a string.

 Commands to run:

 python main_server.py nnnn

 python main_client.py nnnn

 in different terminals.